gyulanemeth/bluefox.email/docs/dashboard.md

 ---
 title: Account Dashboard | bluefox.email documentation
 description: Get a comprehensive overview of your email and subscription performance across all your projects with the bluefox.email account dashboard.
+faqs:
+  - question: "What does the bluefox.email account dashboard show?"
+    answer: "The account dashboard shows aggregate metrics across all your projects: total emails sent, total contacts, total bounces, and total complaints.
+It also shows per-project breakdowns including contacts, sends, cost, bounces, and complaints for each project in your account."
+  - question: "Can I view performance metrics for all my projects in one place?"
+    answer: "Yes.
+The account dashboard aggregates email performance across every project in your account.
+You can filter by date range to compare performance over specific periods, and use the Package dropdown to see cost breakdowns by send pack type."
+  - question: "What is the Package filter on the account dashboard?"
+    answer: "The Package dropdown lets you filter projects by their send pack type (such as Essential or Premium) to view the associated sending costs for projects under each package.
+This helps you understand spend distribution across your client projects."
+  - question: "How do I access more detailed analytics than what the account dashboard shows?"
+    answer: "The account dashboard shows account-level summary metrics.
+For detailed per-email analytics including open rates, click rates, bounce charts, CSV export, and filterable data tables, navigate to the Analytics section or click through to a specific project's statistics page."
 head:
   - - meta
     - name: description